 Realistically, who’s going to take a coffee table book on an airplane or to the beach anyway?

-Cnet gave the Nook Color four out of five stars and an Editor’s Choice distinction.
+Cnet gave B&N machine, four out of five stars and an Editor’s Choice distinction.
 They really liked its “zippy” performance, file support, onboard memory, and vibrant touch screen.
 They were also quick to agree with me about the battery life issue.

 Reviews by PC World and PCMag largely coincided with my own observations.